Designing a thermodynamically stable and intrinsically ductile refractory alloy: Methods

 \subsection{First-principles calculations}

 The first-principles density functional theory (DFT) calculations were performed using Vienna Ab-initio Simulation Package (VASP) with plane-wave basis and projector augmented wave (PAW) pseudopotentials \cite{Kresse1993,Blochl1994,Kresse1996}.
+For all calculations, a plane wave kinetic energy cutoff of at least 1.3 times the maximum given in the pseudopotential was used.
 The electronic exchange-correlation effects were calculated by Perdew-Burke-Erzernhoff generalized gradient approximation (PBE-GGA) \cite{Perdew1996,Joubert1999}.
-Methfessel-Paxton smearing method with 0.2eV width is used \cite{Methfessel1989}.
-Structural relaxation is terminated when the forces on atoms become less than $10^{-4}$ eV/Å. Tetrahedron method with Blöch correction is used for accurate energy calculation \cite{Blochl1994}.
-The a, c, E$_f$, $\gamma_{usfe}$, and $\gamma_{s}$ calculation details are given in supplementary file.
+Methfessel-Paxton smearing method with 0.2 eV width was used \cite{Methfessel1989}.
+Structural relaxation was terminated when the forces on atoms become less than 1 meV/Å. Tetrahedron method with Blöch correction was used for energy calculation \cite{Blochl1994}.
+The Brillouin zone sampling was performed using Monkhorst–Pack \cite{Hu2019} scheme with automatically generated mesh with k-point spacing of less than $2\pi\times0.03$ Å$^{-1}$.